krisalay/talview-repo/README.md

 ===================
 This micro-service is just a prototype.
 Some of the validations are not considered like if by mistake user uploads a png/jpg file then, it may throw error.
 This validations are not handled due to the time constraints.

+PREREQUISITE
+===
+install ffmpeg globally in your system.

 PRIMARY STEP
 ===
 Add the aws credentials in .env file of the root folder.